Old version

 For full credit, you should take full advantage of the existing

-methods to get the information that you need in this method.
+Rectanglemethods to get the information that you need in this method.
 Do not reinvent the wheel! -

 Make sure that you return a boolean literal (

-) and not the string"true"
+trueorfalse) and not the string"true"or the string"false".

 -